gonellat/DemoCypressFramework/README.md

 - ⬜ Visual testing integration (e.g., Percy or Happo)
 - ⬜ API testing layer with shared fixtures
 - ⬜ Page factory or test data builders with Faker
+- ⬜ Component Testing

+---

+## 🐞 Debugging Help

+📖 See the [DEBUGGING.md](./DEBUGGING.md) guide for step-by-step techniques:

+- Pausing tests to inspect
+- Accessing Cypress `$` and jQuery helpers
+- Chrome DevTools integration
+- `debugger` usage, and more

 ---